azardilis/fa_metabolism/doc/notes.md

 a skeleton for the main report.

 ## Introduction
+Give a general context of our work, define the goals, and outline structure contents of the report.

+Comment:(I think this section needs some concrete examples and I will also have to add some references for the modelling methodologies I mentioned.
+For example Regev for the use of pi-calculus etc.)

 Perhaps the huge complexity of biological systems has led Biology as a discipline to focus on understanding the inner